 To keep retail costs low, neither version of 2-XL was technologically advanced.
 The Mego iteration operated on 8-tracks; the Tiger version on standard cassettes.
 Nonetheless, the robot offered children genuine interactive experiences when computers were still relatively expensive.
 It is worth noting Freeman’s original (non-commercial) robots were computer-based — Freeman used discarded computer parts for two private projects.
 Implementing the same technology commercially would have been cost-prohibitive.
 In this sense, 2-XL served as a stopgap until the price of computers fell within reach of families.
 That said, 2-XL’s importance should not be underestimated: he made possible an experience society was only beginning to imagine, that of computerized interactive learning.

 Freeman continued his work beyond 2-XL, designing Kasey the Kinderbot for Fisher Price in the early 2000s.
 That toy featured a new voice and personality, and new technology: the Fisher Price toy was computer-programmed.
-As one of Freeman’s inventions, Kasey the Kinderbot appropriately falls within the scope of this study.

 The Original 2-XL by Mego, 1978-1981